ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 How do I install it?
 ====================

-Make sure OS v1.7 is installed.
+Make sure OS v1.7 or v2.0.1 is installed.

 Send with the linking program the documents 'ndless_installer.tns' and 'ndless_resources.tns' from the calcbin/ directory of Ndless to any directory of